No products in the basket.

 More info: Portsalon Luxury Camping

-Rock Farm is a comfortable, cosy and eco-friendly glamping site in Slane that you can’t help but love.
+Rock Farm is a comfortable, cosy and eco-friendly glamping site in Slane, Co Meath, that you can’t help but love.
 The venue is located on a wild meadow, overlooking Slane Castle and offers five yurts and two shepherds huts for rent.
 The centre of Rock Farm is the kitchen, where you’ll find yourself the perfect homely vibe.
 The campsite offers food packs for those who want a break from cooking.

 This glamping spot is based on an organic farm and is an ecotourism project.
 Their ethos is to offer the best glamping experience while protecting and enhancing the local ecology.
-Rock Farm has a wood burning hot tub and plenty of activities like rafting, tree climbing and yoga sessions can be arranged.
+Rock Farm has a wood-burning-warmed hot tub and plenty of activities like rafting, tree climbing and yoga sessions can be arranged.

 If you’re looking for a peaceful, romantic, stay with views of the Kerry Mountains then you’ve come to the right place.
 Killarney Glamping offers a relaxed, private and luxurious stay in a suite (formerly Bell Tents) with its own stove and en-suite toilet.